visavisconti/www-bilgisaray/src/about.md

 title: This is us.
 ---

-self-financed and self-organized community (de)center in Oranienstr.
+self-financed and independet socialcenter and community kitchen in Oranienstr.
 45, Berlin

 {% asset_img 'front.jpg' 'front' %}